opensensorhub/osh-android/README.md

 ### Build

-The App can be built by importing the project with Eclipse for now.
-We're working on new Gradle scripts to build it automatically as well.
+The App can be built using Gradle or IntelliJ Idea (version 2017.2.3 or later).
+It doesn't work in Android Studio until full support for "Gradle Composite Builds" is added.

+To build using command line gradle, just run `./gradlew build` and you'll find the resulting APK in `sensorhub-android-app/build/outputs/apk'

 ### How to use the App